 It was back in early May that Dave McNab, a retired Peterborough County OPP officer, checked out a private Facebook group about birds after he was notified about a thread and some comments that were being made.

-“It looked like there was a squabble going on and that got me curious,” recalls McNab, noting another group member, Matt Parks, was “smacking people for being rude to somebody.”
+“It looked like there was a squabble going on and that got me curious,” recalls McNab, noting another group member, Matt Park, was “smacking people for being rude to somebody.”